xeeija/openapi-course/course/format.md

 # Format, Datatypes

-import Tabs from '@theme/Tabs' import TabItem from '@theme/TabItem'

-First, lets go over some basic definitions.
+First, lets go over some basic definitions, what the format looks like and what datatypes are available.

 ## Format